When it comes to CBD products, the current climate of limited federal regulation is a double-edged sword.

 - Microbials / Microtoxins / Heavy Metals

-Let’s discuss what each of these things mean, and then we’ll show some examples from some of New Coastal’s own products.
+Let’s discuss what each of these things means, and then we’ll show some examples from some of New Coastal’s own products.

 Potency & Other Cannabinoids